JackXueIndiana/KustoPythonPlugin/README.md

 For availability zone, you may pick "Local" to save money.

-Once the cluster fully created (10-15 minutes), you need to create a databse, say, TestKusto.
+Once the cluster fully created (10-15 minutes), you need to create a database, say, TestKusto.

 Now you can enable the Python plugin by following this article: https://docs.microsoft.com/en-us/azure/data-explorer/language-extensions